Beside the Mountain

 Jump to Recipe Print Recipe

-I've been making almond milk for my family the last couple of years and I am always trying new ways to make the leftover nut pulp into a yummy snack!
+I've been making almond milk for my family for the last couple of years, and I am always trying new ways to make the leftover nut pulp into a yummy snack!

 Brown energy balls with chocolate flakes in a glass square container.